 Hector Latest Update

-MG Hector Variants & Colour Options: It is offered in four variants: Style, Super, Smart, and Sharp.
+MG Hector Variants and Colour Options: The 5 seater SUV is offered in four variants: Style, Super, Smart, and Sharp.
 There are five colours on offer: white, silver, black, burgundy red, and blaze red.
 However, the colour choice depends on the variant.

-MG Hector Powertrains: The Hector is offered with one diesel and two petrol engine options.
-Output figures of the 1.5-litre turbocharged unit stand at 143PS/250Nm, while the 2.0-litre diesel puts out 170PS/350Nm.
+MG Hector Powertrains: The Hector is offered with BS6 diesel and petrol engines.
+Output figures of the 1.5-litre turbocharged petrol unit stand at 143PS/250Nm, while the BS6 2.0-litre diesel engine continues to put out 170PS/350Nm.
 MG also offers the 1.5-litre petrol engine with a 48V mild-hybrid system.
-The IC engines of the Hector comes with a 6-speed MT and DCT, MG offers the hybrid variants and the 2.0-litre diesel motor of the Hector with a 6-speed MT.
+While the 1.5-litre petrol engine is offered with both a 6-speed MT and DCT, MG offers the hybrid variants and the 2.0-litre diesel motor of the Hector with a 6-speed MT.
 The Hector is offered with a 2WD system.